AlexNexton/MS2-LingLang/README.md

 ### Colours ###

-We have chosen the colour that say *"coffee now please!"*, applealing to the eye and also compliments the design of the project.
+We have chosen the colour that say *"coffee now please!"*, appealing to the eye and also compliments the design of the project.
 ![Color palette](wireframes/png)

 - *insert name* (#00000) - colour
 - *insert name* (#00000) - colour
 - *insert name* (#00000) - colour

-These coulours will compliment each other well when used accross the site creating pleasant ambience.
+These colours will compliment each other well when used across the site creating pleasant ambience.

 ### Wireframes ###

-I designed the site moc-ups using [balsamiq wireframes](https://balsamiq.com/).
+I designed the site mock-ups using [balsamiq wireframes](https://balsamiq.com/).
 I was focusing on defining basic layout structure of the site and identifying how displays would change on different screen sizes such as [mobile](/wireframes/mobile.jpg), [tablet](/wireframes/tablet.jpg) and [desktop](/wireframes/desktop.jpg).

 ---